Robomarti/Tietokantasovellus/README.md

 - Users can search public recipes with search words.

-- Admin users can delete other users' recipes and users' can delete their own recipes.
+- Admin users can delete other users' recipes and users can delete their own recipes.

 Things that are working now: